Castelvetrano Olive, Tomato & Noodle Salad

 Some Castelvetrano olive brands have a harsh acidic taste which overpowers the fresh tomato taste in the salad.
 Other brands have a more subtle taste.
 Look for brands with just a few ingredients like salt, citric acid, and ones that don’t contain vinegar which is the traditional list of ingredients.
 I prefer the olives with the pits still in them.
 They have more taste than just the brine they are in and don’t go bad as quickly once the jar has been opened.

 Any fresh tomato that tastes good on its own will be perfect for this salad.
 Tomatoes start flooding the Farmers markets in June and continue to come in through mid-November here in Sacramento, California.
 I have made this summer noodle salad with all kinds of tomatoes from both the Farmers market and from grocery stores.
 The salad always turns out really good.
 If you can’t get to a Farmers market, Costco, Trader Joes and most grocery stores usually have “on the vine” and heirloom varieties that are perfect for this salad.

 Whole Wheat and Gluten Free Noodles

 Noodles and tomatoes!
-You can’t go wrong.
-Typically I make this salad with whole wheat spaghetti noodles when I am certain that none of my guests have a gluten intolerence or celiac disease.
+Such a great combination.
+Typically I make this salad with whole wheat spaghetti noodles when I am certain that none of my guests have an intolerence to gluten or celiac disease.
 Whole wheat noodles hold up beautifully and taste great with the rest of the ingredients.
 When I bring to a party where there may be guest who can’t eat wheat, I use gluten free noodles.

 I have made this salad with gluten-free brown rice quinoa noodles from Trader Joes and it came out really good.
 The noodles hold up well after being dressed and tossed with all the ingredients.
 More stirring during the boiling is needed to keep the noodles from sticking together and a little more rinsing with cold water after boiling.
 These noodles don’t swell up as much as wheat noodles though, so you will need more than the 1/2 lb noted below to yield the same number of servings.

 The Greens and Artichoke Hearts